tchx84/Flatseal/README.md

 Or just use [Builder](https://flathub.org/apps/details/org.gnome.Builder)

+## Documentation

+For a detailed description of supported permissions, see the [documentation](./DOCUMENTATION.md) page.

 ## Contribute

 If you are interested in contributing to this utility just send a pull request to [this](https://github.com/tchx84/Flatseal) repo.